Drama

 Exploration includes a variety of elements of Drama, from the following: pace, tension, climax and anti-climax, movement, use of levels, use of space, voice and gesture, use of conventions/symbols, contrasts, rhythm.

-KS4 (Years 10 and 11): IGCSE
+KS4 (Years 10 and 11): GCSE

 During the GCSE Drama course, students will learn how drama is created, including all the acting and staging skills that are needed to put a piece of drama on to the stage.
 They will learn how to create a character and play this character in a performance.
 They will also be equipped with many other skills that are highly valued in any walk of life.
 These include teamwork and confidently presenting yourself in public.
 The course is around 50% practical and 50% theory.